Why do we sleep?

 Shiju Sisobhan

 I grew up in the beautiful state of Kerala (India) where I received my bachelor’s and master’s degree in electronics engineering.
 Then I relocate to Delhi, where I did my Ph.D. in computational biology under Dr. K. Sriram.
 My work in Ph.D. studies focused on the mathematical modeling of the mammalian circadian rhythm.
+Then I worked as postdoc at Northwesern University, Chicago and at University of Michigan.
 In the Allada lab, I am focusing on developing computational tools for analyzing sleep and circadian behavior of Drosophila and human being.
-I am also working on bioinformatics analysis on RNA seq data from sleep-deprived Drosophila.
+I am also working on bioinformatics analysis on bulk and single cell RNA sequencing data, machine learning and biomarker discovery.

 Gregory Wesseling